The Renters’ Rights Act 2025: A Landlord-Focused Summary and Roadmap

 This post breaks down what the Act means for landlords and provides a clear roadmap of when each change is happening.

+The headline change: Section 21 notices will disappear.
 Once implemented, all evictions will require a valid ground — typically using strengthened and expanded Section 8 grounds.

 What this means for landlords: